aimeertaylor/Pv3Rs/README.md

 ### Population-level allele frequencies:

 In addition to paired data, `compute_posterior()` requires as input population-level allele frequencies.
-To avoid bias due to within-host selection of recrudescent parasites, we recommend using only enrolment episodes to estimate population-level allele frequencies.
+To minimise bias due to within-host selection of recrudescent parasites, we recommend using only enrolment episodes to estimate population-level allele frequencies, and ideally enrolment episodes from study participants selected at random, not only study participants who experience recurrence.
 That said, if most recurrences are either reinfections or relapses, both of which are draws from the mosquito population (albeit a delayed draw in the case of a relapse), assuming there is no systematic within-patient selection (as might occur when infections encounter lingering drug pressure), estimates based on all episodes should be unbiased and more precise than those based on enrolment episodes only.

 ### Read-count data: